Burden of extremely high triglycerides

 3. Shamsudeen I, Hegele RA.
 Safety and efficacy of therapies for chylomicronemia.
 Expert Rev Clin Pharmacol.
 2022;15(4):395-405.

-4. Davidson D, Slota C, Vera-Llonch M, Brown TM, Hsieh A, Fehnel S. Development of a novel PRO instrument for use in familial chylomicronemia syndrome.
+7. Davidson D, Slota C, Vera-Llonch M, Brown TM, Hsieh A, Fehnel S. Development of a novel PRO instrument for use in familial chylomicronemia syndrome.
 J Patient Rep Outcomes.
 2021;5(1):72.
-Published 2021 Aug 11.